-- A. The sensor overview section will be above every page.
-This will consistently display the present reading, signal strength, battery level, and status. - B. The Recent Readings section below the chart shows your most recent data received by the sensor. - C. This graph charts how the sensor fluctuates throughout a set date range.
-To change the date range displayed in the graph, navigate up to the top of the Readings Chart section on the right-hand corner to change the from and/or to date.
+- A. The Sensor Overview section is at the top of every page.
+This will consistently display the present reading, signal strength, battery level, and status. - B. The Readings section shows the most recent data received by the sensor. - C. This graph charts any changes throughout a set date range.
+To change the date range displayed in the graph, navigate up to the top of the Readings Chart section on the right-hand corner to change the date range.